Last updated: January 14, 2022

 - Responding to requests by government or law enforcement authorities conducting an investigation.

-Where this processing and these disclosures are not strictly required by law, Adobe may rely on its legitimate interests and those of third parties described above.
+Where this processing and these disclosures are not strictly required by law, Adobe may rely on its legitimate interests, where available, and those of third parties described above.

 Sharing with other Data Controllers